 “What’s their first?” said Dirk.

 All that day they hiked, covering some ten miles.
 Zadrian made frequent sallies ahead.
-By late afternoon, they’d taken a fork away from the trail the orcs had used, and afterward they’d encountered nothing, except marmots and pikas that whistled and cheeped at them from talus piles and scree slopes along the trail.
+By late afternoon, they took a fork away from the trail the orcs had used, following the map.
+They encountered nothing, except marmots and pikas that whistled and cheeped at them from talus piles and scree slopes along the trail.

 “North, and behind us, encamped not far from the town,” said the baron.
 “They stopped and dug in early yesterday.
 They’re waiting for something, orders maybe.
 Maybe our work at the keep has set back their plans.”

 The baron pressed the march hard into late evening.
-The map they’d captured suggested they were within a couple miles of their destination.
-After a cold supper, they picked out a spot on a slope above the trail among tumbled boulders that offered sheltering crannies.
+The map they’d captured suggested they had only a couple miles left to their destination.
+After a cold supper, they picked out a spot on a slope above the trail, among the crannies between tumbled boulders.

-In the middle of the night, a line of torches appeared on the opposite slopes, the noise of tramping feet and tumbling stones preceded a line of dozens of giants wending down from the heights.
+Night fell, still and cold under blazing stars.
+The party had dozed for hours, when they were roused by the noise of tramping feet and tumbling stones.
+A line of torches appeared on the opposite slopes as dozens of giants came wending down from the heights.
 Fortunately, the keen-sniffing monsters were upwind; they carried an odor like livestock overlaid with a sweet-sour taint of meat gone bad.

-Megaera, who was near Zadrian, saw her tap an arrow thoughtfully against her bowstring as the giants passed below, heading the way they’d come.
-Noticing her attention, Zadrian shrugged, placed the bow aside, and turned over to settle back to sleep.
+Megaera, who was near Zadrian, saw her tap an arrow thoughtfully against her bowstring as the giants passed below, back the way the party had come.
+When the last had gone, Zadrian shrugged, placed the bow aside, and turned over to settle back to sleep.